hpmicro/nuttx/boards/risc-v/hpmicro/hpm6200evk-sdk/README.txt

 6. Flash the nuttx with openocd and run

   The openocd cfg files in the path: sdk_env/hpm_sdk/boards/openocd.
-If you use fireDAP debugger, in windows shell, start openocd command as follows.
+If you use on-board debugger, in windows shell, start openocd command as follows.
     $ openocd -f probes/ft2232.cfg -f soc/hpm6280-single-core.cfg -f boards/hpm6200evk.cfg

   In Linux shell, start picocom.